haiku/infrastructure/docs/swarm-nodes.md

-# Deploying Haiku Compute Nodes
+# Deploying Haiku Swarm Compute Nodes

 This guide will walk you through deploying Haiku compute nodes.
 In this document we will be using DigitalOcean, however anything https://rexray.io supports should work in theory.

-> DigitalOcean has a *fixed* limit of 7 volume attachments per node, and 10 volumes per **account**
+> DigitalOcean has a *fixed* limit of 7 volume attachments per node!
+Keep nodes small unless you
-> We're requesting to raise the account limit to 25.
+> *really* need the cpu / memory!

 ## Common steps